Nictiz/HL7-mappings/generate/README.md

 Because of the verbosity of the ANT build, the logging level is set to 1 (warning) and Saxon is set to not try to recover.
 When more verbose output is wanted, the logging level can be changed by setting the `-DoutputLevel=` parameter on the ANT build.

 ## Changelog

+### 1.2.0
+- A LoadResources script is now generated for a project

 ### 1.1.4
 - Fixed a bug where an attribute in a non nts-namespace (for example `@xsi:*`) caused the process to crash.